Skip to content

 0

-There's an object or file that's missing from my Amazon Simple Storage Service (Amazon S3) bucket.
-I want to find information about how the object or file was deleted, and prevent future accidental deletions.
+I want to get information about an object or file that's missing from my Amazon Simple Storage Service (Amazon S3) bucket, and prevent future accidental deletions.

 Resolution

-To find out how an S3 object was deleted, you can review either server access logs or AWS CloudTrail logs.
+To find out how an S3 object was deleted, review either server access logs or AWS CloudTrail logs.

 Note: You must turn on logging for the bucket before the deletion event occurs.
 You receive logs only for events that occurred after you turned on logging.